 We aim to dispel any sense that German is difficult through active use of the language in lessons, using a variety of interactive materials, and the fact that English and German have so much in common because of a shared linguistic history.
-The GCSE students and the Sixth Form students are supported by a native German speaker who helps them practise their speaking skills and prepare for the oral examinations.
+GCSE and Sixth Form students are supported by a native German speaker who helps them practise their speaking skills and prepare for the oral examinations.

 We provide first-hand access to German culture; for example, through literature and German films, both in lessons and beyond, and encourage our students to search for and use authentic materials themselves using sources such as the Goethe Institute, television and the internet, as their increasingly advanced German language skills enable them to do.
 Our aim is to promote love and understanding of other cultures through genuine interest, sound knowledge, openness and first-hand experience.